trungnguyen21/AutomatedYoutubeShorts/README.md

 https://user-images.githubusercontent.com/37546053/232180344-6758b9ae-7773-45d9-a707-61e93f3648b3.mp4

-Exported files are included in `media` folder of this project
+Exported files are included in `results` folder of this project

+# Change logs:
+* March 26, 2024:
+- Re-factor codes
+- Re-organize files
+- Migrate to ElevenLabs for TTS
+- Add custom-built library for getting portrait videos from Pexels
+- Add instructions for Mac users

+* May 9, 2023: Add the `config.py` file

+* April 14, 2023: Initial release